-The health roundtable was reinstitute March 13th 2018.
+The health roundtable was reinstituted March 13th 2018.
 Please come to the next meeting and add your thoughts to help us advocate for improving our healthcare. system.
-We are planning monthly meetings and additional working subgroup meetings.
+We have monthly meetings and additional working subgroup meetings.

 In keeping with the League of Women Voters of the United States health care goal to 'promote a health care system for the United States that provides access to a basic level of quality care for all U.S. residents, including behavioral health, and controls health care costs' the League of Women Voters of the Piedmont Triad Health Roundtable will focus on two goals.
 Our goals for 2018-2019 are for specific advocacy and education.